 We always make it a priority to be open with our charges, fees are discussed at the beginning of the enrolment process.
-Fees must be paid on the first morning your child attends the service for the week preferably, or you can discuss with your educator a more suitable arrangement.
+Fees must be paid via direct debit through hubhello iPay as per statement, parent will receive after the submission of attendance/ time sheet of the child.